bioexcel/qmmm_bpg/docs/running_cp2k/running_cp2k.rst

 +------------------+---------------------+-------------+----------+------------+--------------+-----------------+-----------+---------+----------+

 The raw data for the performance of these benchmarks is available in the `QM/MM Benchmarking Data <https://github.com/bioexcel/qmmm_benchmark_results>`_ repository.
-However the performance is summarised below.
+Their performance is summarised below.

 Running on CPUs